-Super League and Full Time Clubs in Championship and League One, the away Club must travel with a full set of MME.
+Super League and Full Time Clubs in Championship and League One(Full Time as designated in Note on Terminology ii) must travel with a full set of MME.
 For all other teams it is Best Practice for away teams to travel with a full set of MME.